-One of the first questions I usually get when people find out I'm building a crazy flying machine is: what do you use it for?
-Given that I've been thinking about this for years and years the answer seems obvious to me, but if you've only recently been introduced to the concept it's less clear.
+One of the first questions I usually get when people find out we're building crazy flying machines is: what do you use it for?
+Given that we've been thinking about this for years and years the answer seems obvious to us, but if you've only recently been introduced to the concept it's less clear.

-For starters, our current project, the FlytCycle, is targeting the entertainment market.
+For starters, our current project, the FlytCycle, is targeting both the defense and the recreation/entertainment markets.
 Imagine how much fun it would be to fly above the ground (or water) by floating on air.
 It's essentially a flying ATV (or Air-Terrain-Vehicle as we like to call it)!

 While our short-term goal is to commercialize the FlytCycle, our eventual goal is to design a vehicle that can safely be used in either cargo or human transport.
 So you can keep most of the hard-to-design parts the same, even for different uses!